CommonAccord/Site-Org/Doc/Genome_Gov/Genome_Gov_5_GTEx_ENCODE_Sample_Consent.01.md

 Explain.5.sec=There is a chance that the donor and the blood relatives of the donor could be identified.
 The project will make every effort possible to keep this from happening.
 The donor’s name and other things like address and medical record numbers will be removed from the database and the labeling of the tissues.
 No researchers using the tissues or database will know the identity of the donors as the information and tissues will be labeled only with a code number.

-Explain.6.sec=You can change your mind and withdraw the tissue or health information from the study by calling {Institution} at {Contact #} and referencing {title of project}.
+Explain.6.sec=You can change your mind and withdraw the tissue or health information from the study by calling {Institution} at {Contact #} and referencing {Project.Title}.
 In this case, any tissue remaining in the biobank will be destroyed and never used again.
 Health information and genetic data will be removed from the database and never distributed further.
 However, you cannot stop samples and information from being used that have already been sent to researchers.

 Explain.7.sec=Families will not be given results of any testing done using the donor’s samples.
 We will send you a brochure about the project, which includes websites designed specifically for the public and for people who donated to this important research.